 Our 2022 financial results reflect the strength of our diversified business model despite the challenging PC market conditions in the second half of 2022.
 Net revenue for 2022 was \$23.6 billion, an increase of 44% compared to 2021 net revenue of \$16.4 billion.
-The increase in net revenue was driven by a 64% increase in Data Center segment revenue primarily due to higher sales of our EPYCTM server processors, a 21% increase in Gaming segment revenue from the prior year period driven by the inclusion of Xilinx embedded product sales.
+The increase in net revenue was driven by a 64% increase in Data Center segment revenue primarily due to higher sales of our EPYC[TM] server processors, a 21% increase in Gaming segment revenue primarily due to higher semi-custom product sales, and a significant increase in Embedded segment revenue from the prior year period driven by the inclusion of Xilinx embedded product sales.
 This growth was partially offset by a 10% decrease in Client segment revenue primarily due to lower processor shipments driven by a weak PC market and significant inventory correction actions across the PC supply chain.
 Gross margin, as a percentage of net revenue for 2022, was 45%, compared to 48% in 2021.
 The decrease in gross margin was primarily due to amortization of intangible assets associated with the Xilinx acquisition.
-Operating income for 2022 was \$1.3 billion compared to \$3.2 billion in the prior year.
+Operating income for 2022 was \$1.3 billion compared to operating income of \$3.6 billion for 2022 was \$1.3 billion in the prior year.
 The decrease in net income was primarily driven by lower operating income.